MetaMask/accounts/packages/keyring-snap-sdk/README.md

 # MetaMask Keyring Snap SDK

-Various JavaScript/TypeScript utilities required by the Snap Keyring.
+Various JavaScript/TypeScript utilities that can be used by Snap Accounts.

 ## Installation